quortex/terraform-aws-eks-cluster/README.md

       scaling_max_size           = 3
       scaling_min_size           = 0
       market_type                = "spot"
-      spot_allocation_strategy   = "capacity-optimized"   # can be "capacity-optimized" (prefer instance types with lowest chances of interruption) or "lowest-price" (prefere the cheapest instance types) spot_max_price             = ""                     # default max is the on-demand price spot_instance_pools        = 0                      # the number of pools across which to allocate your Spot Instances.
+      spot_allocation_strategy   = "capacity-optimized"   # can be "capacity-optimized" (prefer instance types with lowest chances of interruption) or "lowest-price" (prefer the cheapest instance types) spot_max_price             = ""                     # default max is the on-demand price spot_instance_pools        = 0                      # the number of pools across which to allocate your Spot Instances.
 The pools are determined from the different instance types.
 Should be between 1 and the number of instance types.
 Valid only when the Spot allocation strategy is "lowest-price".
 Should be set to 0 with "capacity-optimized". cluster_autoscaler_enabled = true